Fleckism/SecurityPlus/SecurityPlus/21A Physical Site Security Controls.md

 LESSON INTRODUCTION

-Risks from intrusion by social engineering, wireless backdoors, and data exfiltration by mobile devices all mean that physical security is a critical consideration for site design and operations.
+Risks from intrusion by [[Social engineering]], wireless backdoors, and data exfiltration by mobile devices all mean that physical security is a critical consideration for site design and operations.
 The premises in which networks are installed need to use access control mechanisms and be resilient to person-made and natural disasters, such as fire.

 ##